Replay the March 14, 2022 event (viewing time 01:14:16)

 Church Pension Group

-The Reverend Clayton Crawley is Executive Vice President and Chief Church Relations Officer.
+The Reverend Clayton Crawley is Executive Vice President and Chief Church Relations Officer of CPG.
 He is responsible for strengthening CPG’s ties with the Domestic and Foreign Missionary Society, the General Convention, and other groups and stakeholders around The Episcopal Church.
 He joined CPG in 1999.

 Previously, Fr.
 Crawley led CPG’s technology program and served as Chief Information Officer.
 Prior to this, he was the Associate Rector of All Saints Episcopal Church, Palo Alto, California.
 He has more than 25 years of ordained ministry experience and currently serves as a non-stipendiary priest at St. Bartholomew's Parish and Trinity Church Wall Street in New York City.